Apply to study Materials Science

-- 4 hours laboratory classes (where students work in in pairs)
+- 4 hours laboratory classes (where students work in pairs)

 - 1 hour of personal or academic tutorial in groups of four.

-If you are interested in applying to one of our programmes, please read the following guidance to help with your application.
+If you are interested in applying to one of our programmes, please read the following guidelines to help with your application.

 How and when to apply

 Our intake is in October each year.
-Applications are made through UCAS by 15 January of the year of entry, (for entry in October 2021 apply by 15 January 2021).
+Applications are made through UCAS by 18:00 (U.K Time) on Wednesday 26 January 2022.

-- All applications received at UCAS by 15 January are given equal consideration.
+- All applications received at UCAS by the above date are given equal consideration.